camunda/camunda-docs-manual/content/reference/rest/overview/index.md

       An array of JSON objects describing the single transition instance validation errors.
-Each transition instance validation report consists of a <code>migrationInstruction</code>, if the error is related to an existing migration instruction.
-The
+Each transition instance validation report consists of a <code>migrationInstruction</code>, if the error is related to an existing migration instruction, the
-      <code>transitionInstanceId</code> and the <code>sourceScopeId</code>
+      <code>transitionInstanceId</code> and <code>sourceScopeId</code>
-      of the transition which cannot be migrated.
-An array
+      of the transition which cannot be migrated and an array
-      <code>failures</code> which is a list of all validation error
+      <code>failures</code>, which is a list of all validation error
       messages for this report.
     </td>
   </tr>